Mapaler/FastCopy-M/readme_eng.txt

 Build:
 	VS2013 or later
 	FastCopy-M used VS2015, if you want bulid on VS2013 or earlier you can replace the "*.sln", "*.vcxproj" to original version (or modify project version in these file) by your self.
+Additional Dependencies need include "shlwapi.lib" after ver3.0.4.20.